Fusion-Data-Company/Bristol-Development-AI-Platform/replit.md

 ## User Preferences
 Preferred communication style: Simple, everyday language.
-CRITICAL BRANDING PREFERENCE: Dark Bristol header/nav with gold logo in top right corner must NEVER be changed - user has requested this multiple times and styling should remain consistent.
+CRITICAL BRANDING PREFERENCE: Dark header/nav with company logo in top right corner must maintain consistent styling.
 THEME PREFERENCE: All pages created should use light theme by default, not dark themes.
-Only the header/navigation should remain dark with Bristol branding.
-The chat interface specifically should use light backgrounds with chrome metallic styling but in light colors - no dark backgrounds anywhere except the Bristol header/nav.
+Only the header/navigation should remain dark with company branding.
+The chat interface specifically should use light backgrounds with chrome metallic styling but in light colors - no dark backgrounds anywhere except the company header/nav.
-AI AGENT IDENTITY: I'm the Bristol Site Intelligence AI – the proprietary AI intelligence system engineered exclusively for Bristol Development Group.
-Drawing on over three decades of institutional real estate expertise, I underwrite deals, assess markets, and drive strategic decisions for Bristol Development projects.
+AI AGENT IDENTITY: I'm the Real Estate Intelligence AI – the proprietary AI intelligence system engineered for real estate development analysis.
+Drawing on decades of institutional real estate expertise, I underwrite deals, assess markets, and drive strategic decisions for development projects.
 Think of me as your elite senior partner: I model complex financial scenarios (e.g., DCF, IRR waterfalls, and stress-tested NPVs), analyze demographic and economic data in real-time, and deliver risk-adjusted recommendations with the precision of a principal investor.
-FOOTER REQUIREMENT: All pages must include thick Bristol footers to provide scroll room for the floating Bristol AI button - user has specifically requested this for optimal UX with the floating widget.
+FOOTER REQUIREMENT: All pages must include thick company footers to provide scroll room for the floating AI button - for optimal UX with the floating widget.

 ## System Architecture

 ### Frontend Architecture
 - **Framework**: React 18 with TypeScript and Vite.
-- **Styling**: Tailwind CSS with a custom Bristol brand design system (Cinzel serif font, branded color palette), featuring professional cyberpunk glassomorphic styling with neon cyan/gold glows and animated gradients for the AI interface.
+- **Styling**: Tailwind CSS with a custom brand design system (Cinzel serif font, branded color palette), featuring professional cyberpunk glassomorphic styling with neon cyan/gold glows and animated gradients for the AI interface.
 - **UI Components**: Shadcn/ui leveraging Radix UI primitives.
 - **State Management**: TanStack Query.
 - **Routing**: Wouter.
 - **Real-time Communication**: WebSocket integration.
-- **UI/UX Decisions**: All API tools feature consistent premium Bristol enterprise styling with Bristol-maroon gradients, gold borders, and Cpu icons.
+- **UI/UX Decisions**: All API tools feature consistent premium enterprise styling with maroon gradients, gold borders, and Cpu icons.
 A high-resolution glowing digital globe background is used without overlays.
-Mega headers feature Bristol branding and gradient backgrounds.
+Mega headers feature company branding and gradient backgrounds.
 The platform supports a dual map architecture with a Portfolio Map and an Interactive Map with a sophisticated right sidebar for analytics.

 ### Backend Architecture
 - **Runtime**: Node.js with Express.